inventi/eventstore-tools/README.md

 ## Projection Init
 Automatically uploads projections to the eventstore.
 Can detect that projection have changed and update it if necessary.
-For no it only creates projections as continuous with emit enabled.
+For now it only creates projections as continuous with emit enabled.
 Below is possible configuration options:

 ```yaml